Minded-Engineering/take-home-be/README.md

 ### Building the fetch and delete endpoints:
   1. Both of these endpoints will take an `id` path parameter `/url/{id}` and will execute the expected action in the local DB.
   2. In case an invalid `id` is provided, a `404` message must be returned as response.
-  3. Both of these endpoints should have authentication (nothing _'too fancy'_, any Bearer token - such as a constant - that can be validated is more than enough).
+  3. Both of these endpoints should have authentication.
+Nothing _too elaborate_ any Bearer token (such as a constant) that can be validated is enough.

 ### Bonus
 - Create unit tests for the code developed.